FedEx Pilot Suffers Berkut Grenade Injuries Photographing Euromaidan Revolution

 Estabrook is aware the book is not the complete picture of the revolution from anyone's perspective, even his.
 He wants everyone to know it was an American photographer's experience in Maidan as captured on two older cameras.
 The Nikon D2X was not exactly known as an action camera.
 The recording media could not quickly capture more than 4-5 shots before the camera would literally freeze.

-He hopes to publish his book in 2021, seven years after Maidan.
+He hopes to publish his book in 2022, eight years after Maidan.